 Draw a variety of AB patterns (AB, ABA, AABA) on the board using shapes and/or colors, etc. Ask students to identify how to name these patterns, and the attributes that make each one a pattern.

-Explain that patterns can happen in the world around us.
+Explain that patterns integrating math and the art can happen in the world around us.
 Ask students to think of examples of AB patterns, and write examples on the board.
 Look around the classroom to find examples as well.
 Give each student a set of attribute blocks and have them practice arranging them in various AB patterns.
 Allow them to also explore creating ABA, AABA, ABB, etc.

-Display examples of visual art from Google Art Project (links above), and have students create patterns with attribute blocks to match patterns in the artwork.
+Display examples of visual art from Google Art Project (links above), and have students create patterns with attribute blocks to match patterns integrating math and the art in the artwork.

 - Display a list of movements for the class, such as walk, skip, leap, march, etc. Ask students to create movement patterns based on the AB patterns that were displayed in the pre-assessment.
 Choose two different movements for each pattern (e.g., create an ABA pattern with skipping and marching movements).